ibm-cloud-docs/blockchain-sw-252/howto/console-deploy-ocp-rhm.md

 To apply the image pull secrets, you go to the **OpenShift Container Platform**.

 1. In the left navigation, click **Workloads** > **Secrets**.
-2. Type **pull-secret** in the search box beside the **Name** drop down.
+2. In the search box beside the **Name** drop down, type **pull-secret**.
-4. Click **pull-secret** from the listing page to load the secret details page.
+3. From the listing page, select **pull-secret**.
-5. Click the **YAML** tab.
+4. Click the **YAML** tab.
-6. In the YAML tab, you see the YAML code as follow. **Copy only** the secret data and the type information for secret data handling.
+5. In the YAML tab, you see the YAML code as follow. right click to **copy only** the secret data and the information for secret data handling type.

      ![Pull-secret YAML](../images/pull-secret.png){: caption="Figure 1.
 Pull-secret YAML Sample" caption-side="bottom"}

-7. In the left navigation, click **Secrets** > **From YAML** in the **Create** drop down.
+6. In the left navigation, click **Secrets**.
+Then, select **From YAML** in the **Create** drop down.
-8. Paste your secret data and secret data handling type information under the existing YAML code.
+7. Paste your secret data and secret data handling type information under the existing YAML code.
-9. Replace the existing YAML code by copying the following:
+8. Replace the existing YAML code by the following:
     ```
     kind: Secret
     apiVersion: v1